inconsistent-dg/AC-Modding/help.md

 This can include anything from save editors, to editors, to full games (and more, if you're creative enough)

 If you're trying to run homebrew on your switch, you CAN!
-If you have a v1/unpatched switch, an sd card, and a USB-C cable.
+If you have a v1/unpatched switch, an SD card, and a USB-C cable.

 ## What's a patched or unpatched switch?
 And how do I know which I have?
 `Unpatched` / v1 switches are any switches that were made before early June of 2018.
 Any switch made after that is what's called a `Patched` / v2 switch.
 The difference from the two, is that the original Switch (v1) was made with a Tegra x1 chip.
 These chips, when they're in Recovery Mode (RCM), are able to execute unverified code.
 This one exploit allows people to develop payloads for the switch, which can then be injected.
 NVIDIA *has* [publicly responded to this.](https://nvidia.custhelp.com/app/answers/detail/a_id/4660/~/security-notice%3A-nvidia-tegra-rcm-vulnerability)